user66352/personal_backup/README.md

 Install the python requirements:

-`python3 -m pip install tabulate datetime argparse termcolor`
+`python3 -m pip install shutil tabulate datetime argparse termcolor`

 Download the src folder content/zip file and extract it to a target folder of your choice.